 The Red Hat Linux distro is costly.
 That's why many teams are considering migrating to the CentOS Linux distro.
 In our recent white paper — Enterprise Linux at a Fair Price — you'll get the business case for migrating to CentOS, including your support options.

 Get the White Paper

 Red Hat distro is a stable Linux distro.
 But it's not necessarily the most stable Linux distro.
-The CentOS Linux distro is just as stable, as are CentOS alternatives like Rocky Linux and AlmaLinux.
+The CentOS Linux distro is arguably just as stable, as are CentOS alternatives like Rocky Linux and AlmaLinux.

 Recently, we received feedback on one of our Twitter posts questioning the stability of CentOS: